Trends and climate

 Notwithstanding any sector and industry-specific regulations, failure to comply with pertinent cybersecurity regulations (arising from data protection law) does not directly trigger any penalties.
 However, if an affected company does not comply with or rejects a recommendation issued by the data protection and information commissioner in the course of an investigation, the matter may be referred to the Swiss Federal Administrative Court for a decision.

-Failure to comply with a ruling from the regulatory authorities (including courts) may be subject to criminal or administrative penalties depending on the applicable statute in question.
+Failure to comply with a ruling from the regulatory authorities (including the courts) may be subject to criminal or administrative penalties depending on the applicable statute in question.